Lowering blood sugar levels is the key to treating diabetes. But many diabetics don’t know how to do this…

 Step 3 – Drink Black Tea

-Step 4 – Add Cinnamon
+Step 4 – Add Cinnamon to your diet

 Although the research has not been conclusive, it does seem that cinnamon can help lower blood sugar levels, as well as blood pressure and cholesterol levels.

-You can use cinnamon to add flavor to many different dishes – sweet or salty.
+You can use cinnamon to add flavour to many different dishes – sweet or salty.
 Another option is mixing cinnamon into your tea, coffee, or add it to a mix of hot water, lemon, and honey.

-Step 5 – Use Insulin
+Step 5 – Use Insulin (Extreme cases only)

-This is not a step for everybody, but for people who suffer from type-1 diabetes and even for some with type-2 diabetes.
+But it might be needed for people who suffer from type-1 diabetes and even for some with serious cases of type-2 diabetes.
 This can be in the form of injections or oral medication.

-Step 6 – Natural Supplements
+Step 6 – Manna Blood Sugar Support

 Always take the Manna Blood Sugar Supplement with your food, because it helps to lower the Glycemic Index (GI) of the food you eat.
 Therefore, it helps control blood sugar levels and insulin.